maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="some-underlying-concepts"></a>
 ## Some underlying concepts

 Programming languages, in general, use English language words and common mathematical symbols to describe a number of instructions that will be carried out in order to produce a desired result.
 This textual description is known as the *source code*.
-These instructions have to be converted into an internal format that the computer understands, as opposed to the english-like source code which is designed to be understood by the programmer.
+These instructions have to be converted into an internal format that the computer understands, as opposed to the source code which is designed to be understood by humans.
 The result of the conversion is the *machine code* or *p-code* depending on how the system works.
 This internal language can then be *executed*, or in BASIC lingo, *run*.

 Like most computer languages, BASIC has a number of **keywords** that are reserved by the language.
 In BASIC, the list of keywords is normally static, meaning that users cannot add new keywords or modify the actions of existing ones.
 This contrasts with programming languages like ALGOL which were based around the idea of creating new keywords in code.
 As new keywords cannot be created in most BASIC dialects, BASIC tends to have many more reserved keywords than other languages in order to ensure the functionality you need is present.